Lazarus, DNA 2018, full work

 I

-The face becomes a terrain rather than a likeness.
+The face becomes a terrain, not only a likeness.

 Kırkağaç, Yiayia, Grandmother